 Though in the late 1950s some Chinese scientists took an active interest in the yeti, the "abominable snowman" of the Himalayas, China's native hairy giants attracted neither notice nor respect.
-Except to those who claimed direct encountersmostly peasants and soldiers in the provinces but also at least two scientists--conventional wisdom relegated the yeren to the realm of popular superstition.
+Except to those who claimed direct encountersmostly peasants and soldiers in the provinces but also at least two scientists--conventional wisdom relegated the yeren to the realm of popular superstition--just another mythical beast to be found on stone medallions of bygone eras.
 Yet had anyone had been paying attention, he or she would have heard some interesting stories.

 For example, biologist Wang Tselin reportedly saw a yeren killed in 1940 in the Gansu area.
 It was, he said, a female about six and a half feet tall and covered with grayish-brown hair, with a face that combined human and ape features in a way that reminded him of the prehistoric Beijing Man.
 In 1950 geologist Fanjingquan said he observed two wildmen, apparently mother and son, in a mountain forest on two occasions.